ANASAZI Programs for Young Adults

 Experience has proven the wilderness to be a safe haven free from the distractions of the world that invites and inspires reverence, gratitude, and humility.
 The wilderness is a quiet place to study, ponder, pray and examine one’s life– all of which invite “awakenings.”

 Sinagua is a Spanish name given to an ancient people that once inhabited much of Southwestern United States.
 The word “sinagua” means “without water.”
 The Sinagua Walking is an opportunity for young men and women who have been “without” to voluntarily fill their souls.
-The Sinagua Walking is a minimum of 49 days in length and is designed to help young adults 18+ years old who are facing concerns such as:
+The Sinagua Walking is a minimum of 49 or 56 days in length (depending upon the week admitted) and is designed to help young adults 18+ years old who are facing concerns such as:

 The focus of the treatment at ANASAZI is to heal and strengthen family relationships.
 Each participant is part of a family and either makes choices that honor family (no matter how dysfunctional the family may be) or uses the choices of family members to justify his/her own behavior.
 For this reason, whenever possible, we invite parents to participate.